 The AREG HF receive site, located ~100km north of Adelaide, in South Australia, is now operating a publicly accessible KiwiSDR 4 channel receiver.
 You can access the service from the following web address:

-AREG wouldn’t have been able to make this possible without the support of Sam from Beam Internet who provide wireless internet access across the Barossa Valley and northern Adelaide Plains.
+AREG wouldn’t have been able to make this possible without the support of Sam from Swoop Internet who provide wireless internet access across the Barossa Valley and northern Adelaide Plains.
 Thanks team for your support of experimental Amateur Radio!

 Using the KiwiSDR